TopoX84/SecureIPT/README.md

 # Secure/Strict IPTables Rules

+**You will need to run this shell script as Root to get the full benefits**

 A Shell script that sets up your firewall (IPtables) to completely mitigate common Denial of Service attacks.

-A big enough *Distributed* Denial of Service attack will not be stopped by this, but it raises the bar *SIGNIFICANTLY* (TDS) In theory if your server is fast enough to throw away the packets it shouldn't ever go "down" and you can give IPtables another leg-up towards this end by setting its CPU Priority to be extremely high.
-Your CPU usage will be neg- unless you're being DDoS'd; at which point your resources you were reserving for clients aren't being used.
-(In most cases, Unless you have weird caching etc)
+A big enough *Distributed* Denial of Service attack will not be stopped by this, but it raises the bar *significantly* (TDS) In theory if your server is fast enough to throw away the packets it should never go "down" and you can give IPtables a leg-up towards this end by setting its CPU Priority to be extremely high.

 `renice {priority} pid`

 `-20 is the Highest Priority, Lowest "Niceness"`

 `19 is the Lowest Priority, Highest Niceness"`

-You will need to run the script as Root.
-(Required for changing IPTables filters)
+Your CPU usage will be negligent unless you're being DDoS'd and at that point the resources you were reserving for clients aren't being used anyway in most cases.

+# Extra Ports

 SIP allows you to specify 3 Extra ports of your choice (TCP) to be opened bidirectionally.